Free X-Mod Review — Limited Availability

 Based on a review of payroll classification and active claims — without changing staffing, claims behavior, or operations.

-Office payroll misclassified under caregiving codes
+Office payroll misclassified under field codes

 $10K–$12K / yr